 Harry became a passionate and dedicated volunteer because he saw how the work of March of Dimes Canada applies to everybody.
-In an interview with Andria Spindel, he spoke of what he learned from people like Rick Hansen, that most people are only temporarily able-bodied for as we age we all lose aspects of physical function, or develop a serious disability.
+In an interview he spoke of what he learned from people like Rick Hansen, that most people are only temporarily able-bodied for as we age we all lose aspects of physical function, or develop a serious disability.
 With increased age, many more people require March of Dimes’ services.

 Harry Lawson’s philanthropic spirit came early, as a result of his impoverished childhood.